anynines/a8s-demo/README.md

 ## Prerequisites

+### git Submodule

+This repo uses the [a8s-deployment][a8s-deployment] repo as a submodule.

+To correctly initialize it, either clone this repo with the `--recurse-submodules` flag or invoke `git submodule update --init` after cloning.

+Otherwise, some of the commands shown in this file will fail (loudly and without side effects).

+### Backups Configuration

 Before installing the a8s framework we need to ensure that the relevant configuration files for the a8s-backup-manager are there.
 More precisely, we need to create individual files in the `a8s-deployment/deploy/a8s/backup-config` directory which are used to configure the external object